uncomtrade/comtradeapicall/README.md

 - breakdownMode(str) : Option to select the classic (trade by partner/product) or plus (extended breakdown) mode
 - countOnly(bool) : Return the actual number of records if set to True
 - includeDesc(bool) : Option to include the description or not

+## AIS Selection Criteria
+- typeCode(str) : Product type.
+Only Goods (C)
+- freqCode(str) : The time interval at which observations occur.
+Daily (D)
+- datefrom(str) and dateto(str) :  Date(s) of observation - ASCII format
+- countryareaCode(str) : The country or geographic area to which the measured statistical phenomenon relates.
+Use *getReference('ais:countriesareas')* for the complete list.
+- vesselTypeCode(str) : The high level categorization of vessels transporting the goods.
+Use *getReference('ais:vesseltypes')* for the complete list.
+- flowCode(str) : Trade flow (exports, imports)

 ## Examples of python usage
 - Extract Australia imports of commodity code 91 in classic mode in May 2022